Classof2020/classof2020.github.io/_posts/2017-4-6-My-all-time-favourite-books.md

 Most my friends wonder what I do in my 90 minutes ride to college from New Buspark.
 Dear friend, I read books.
 There have been many influential book which greatly influenced what I believe and how I behave.
 I tried to spend atleast 2 hour a day reading book that will improve my life in some way.

 When I first started my college at NCIT, I don't know what to do those 180 minute bus ride from home-college-home.
 It was a misery situation looking at the same driver and conductor of **Mahanagar** **Yatayat**.
 Then some time between december 2016, I got a burning desire to start reading book.
-I cannot afford buying books, So i started downloading pdf and by that point my affair with reading books started.
+I cannot afford buying books, So i started downloading pdf and by that point my affair with books started.

 # Some books I read this year